-Kohima, February 20, 2026: The Naga Students’ Federation (NSF) has strongly opposed recent instructions issued by the Ministry of Home Affairs (MHA) regarding the singing or playing of Vande Mataram in schools and official functions.
+Kohima, February 20, 2026: The Naga Students’ Federation (NSF) has voiced strong opposition to recent instructions issued by the Ministry of Home Affairs (MHA) concerning the singing or playing of Vande Mataram in schools and official functions, stating that such directives fail to adequately consider the historical, political, and cultural realities of the Naga people.

 ![]() |